 - Unlawful sexual intercourse with a minor under 16 by an individual over 21 (PC 261.5(d))

-Most states also allow these records to be expunged:
+Like most states, California also allows these types of sex offense records to be expunged:

 - County jail time records after a probation period successfully finished